A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Examples

 \subsubsection{Results}

-The neural network surrogate models described in Section 3 are used to approximate parametric solutions to both the PDE and integral equation problems.
-We use $E_{start}=-10$ in \eqref{estart}, and work with the truncated domain $\bar{\Omega} = [0,200] \times [0,20]$.
-The neural networks were constructed and trained using TensorFlow \cite{tensorflow}.
-The training time for the networks in both cases was less than one hour using a mobile RTX 2080 GPU. \\ \\ For the PDE problem, a fully connected neural network with 2 hidden layers of 45 neurons using tanh activation functions was used.
-This approximates the solution $C_a(x,t|E^0)$ in the spatio-temporal domain $\bar{\Omega}$ for each $E^0 \in \Theta$ by taking $E^0$ as an input, and outputting coefficients, means, and variances of 1000 Gaussian radial basis functions on the domain $\bar{\Omega}$.
-The linear combination of these basis functions approximates $C_a(x,t|E^0)$ over $\bar{\Omega}$ for the given $E^0$.
-This architecture was adopted since radial basis solutions attained much better accuracy for this equation than the more common fully connected or residual architectures applied in \cite{pidl1,sir17}.
-The approximation $\hat{I}(t)$ to the current defined in \eqref{reffff} is recovered from the surrogate solution $\hat{C}_a(x,t|E^0)$ by computing the gradient at the boundary using automatic differentiation. \\ \\ For the integral equation approach described in Section 4.1.2 we approximate a parametric solution $I(t,|E^0)$ of \eqref{inteqap} for $t\in [0,20]$ using the methods described in Sections 2 and 3.
-The approximation of the solution and the integrator network were represented by seperate fully connected neural networks, each with tanh activation functions and 4 hidden layers containing 45 neurons.
+The deep surrogate models described in Section 3 and 4 are used to approximate parametric solutions to both the PDE and integral equation formulation of the problems described in Sections 6.1.1 and 6.1.2 respectively.
+We use $E_{start}=-15$ in \eqref{estart}, and work with the truncated domain $\bar{\Omega} = [0,200] \times [0,25]$.
+The neural networks were constructed and trained using TensorFlow \cite{tensorflow}. \\ \\ For the PDE problem, we applied the methods described in Section 3 to solve the parametric PDE problem using a fully connected neural network with 4 hidden layers of 45 neurons and tanh activation functions.
+The approximation $\hat{I}(t;E^0)$ to the current defined in \eqref{reffff} is recovered by computing the gradient $\partial_x\hat{C}_a(0,t;E^0)$ at the spatial boundary of the surrogate approximation using automatic differentiation.
+For the integral equation approach described in Section 6.1.2 we approximate the parametric solution $I(t;E^0)$ of \eqref{inteqap} for $t\in [0,25]$ using the methods described in Section 4.
+The approximation to the solution and the integrator network were represented by separate fully connected neural networks, each with tanh activation functions and 4 hidden layers containing 45 neurons.
+The training time for the networks in both cases was under 5 minutes.